DSC-Capstone/enrollment/_staffers/A18-Stuart_Geiger.md

 photo:
 website: https://stuartgeiger.com
 domain: A18
-title: Community-Centered Discrimination Audits of LLMs: Bias Rapid Action Teams
+title: Community-Centered Discrimination Audits of LLMs - Bias Rapid Action Teams
 bio: |
   I’m a social scientist with a background in the humanities, especially history and philosophy of science and technology, but I have enough expertise in computer science and data science to make trouble.
 I believe that data science systems should be fair, transparent, and accountable to the public, but that most are currently not.
 A lot of my research is in community-centered content moderation NLP systems for user-generated content, especially Wikipedia, where I formerly worked on their ML models and systems.
 description: |